cyber1709/autopsy-multiuser-using-docker/README.md

 # Autopsy Multi-User Deployment Using Docker

 This repository provides a `docker-compose.yml` configuration for deploying an Autopsy multi-user environment.
-The deployment includes Zookeeper, Solr, ActiveMQ, PostgreSQL, and a Samba file share server.
+It is a simple docker implementation which can be installed on any VM or cloud environment which supports Docker.
+The deployment includes various opensource utilities like Zookeeper, Solr, ActiveMQ, PostgreSQL, and a Samba file share server.

 ## Prerequisites